 Android runs on the vast majority of smartphones the world over, so it’s no surprise that Google keeps the massively-popular mobile operating system in tip-top shape.

 Granted, it can take a long while for latest versions to hit your own handset, if at all, but at least progress is being made for some devices, right?
-And it sounds like the next version could be right around the corner: leaked information for Android 9.0 P is now available in a public beta for select devices, and it’s packing a lot of major changes.
+And the next version is right around the corner: Android 9.0 P is now available in a public beta for select devices, and it’s packing a lot of major changes.

-Which whimsical dessert-themed name will Google settle on this time, and when can we expect it to release?
-More importantly, what new features will Google pack into Android 9.0?
-Here's everything we know so far.
+Which whimsical dessert-themed name will Google settle on this time, and when can we expect the full version?
+More importantly, what new features has Google packed into Android 9.0?
+Here’s everything we know so far.

 What will Android P be called?